 I wasn’t that familiar with PHP before so this was also a learning curve.
 I heavily relied on keeping to a tight budget so I resourced scripts that were free for commercial use and used my persuasive charms on the stuff that wasn’t.
-The previous web designer had also incorporated Mal’s E-Commerce into the web site so I had to work around this to keep the budget to a minimum.
+The previous web designer had also incorporated Mal’s E-Commerce into the website so I had to work around this to keep the budget to a minimum.

 Nu-gems was rolled out eventually after 3 years from the original conversation.
-In that time I had to get all the information from the previous web designer, setup new web hosting and gather all the bits and pieces required for the site itself which took the majority of time as Louise was doing shows and events throughout Scotland.
+In that time I had to get all the information from the previous web designer, set up new web hosting and gather all the bits and pieces required for the site itself which took the majority of the time as Louise was doing shows and events throughout Scotland.
 After receiving all the info it took me around 4 weeks to complete and the site went live.

 The Ever Changing Web

-Nu-gems hasn’t changes much since it’s early days.
+Nu-gems hasn’t changed much since it’s early days.
 I have since integrated Google Fonts and played with the colours a little.
 Although I am not displeased with the design as it stands today knowing what I have learned since I would use HTML5, make it responsive and adapt it to fit mobile screens or maybe even use WordPress.